From 0-1: Designing a Web3 payroll suite

 Status

-The market needs crypto-native solutions for simple business processes such as payroll, accounts receivable/payable and taxes.
+Web3 companies lack out-of-the-box financial tools.
+The market needs crypto-native solutions for simple business processes such as payroll, accounts receivable, payable and taxes.

 The initial approach was to put everything up that we need to on the screen (must haves vs. nice to haves) and while it was overwhelming, I found it easier to remove content than to add it back.
 We did rounds of testing to see how users interacted with the preliminary information presented to them.